Gorilla Game Lab: Designing digital/tangible cognitive games for zoo-housed gorillas

 The gorillas game lab system is a box with 12 modules, each containing a maze-like game element.
-To get an idea of what the elements look like, visit the Gorilla Game Lab’s official website here.

 Each of the blocks can be rotated and have new bits put in, which (like a Rubiks cube) allows a vast range of different permutations from a limited number of simple elements.